A Question of Balance: Writing

-Apart from the desire to record songs with simpler arrangements, Mike Pinder remembers the album being more influenced by domestic life as well as global concerns: "We were all getting married and having kids.
+Apart from the desire to record songs with simpler arrangements, keyboardist Mike Pinder remembered the album as being more influenced by domestic life as well as global concerns: "We were all getting married and having kids.
 That was really the difference.
-We'd settled down.
-These are not songs that we made up out of thin air.
+We'd settled down. [...]
 These are all songs that we lived.
-They were all songs about how we can be better, the kinds of things we can leave behind and move forward.
-The planet earth has its problems, and people live in the left side of their brain.
+They were all songs about how we can be better, the kinds of things we can leave behind and move forward. [...] ...people live in the left side of their brain.
 And the right side of the brain is where creativity takes place.
 Ingenuity, ideas, concepts — all those things come through on the right side of the brain.
-I've always looked at it that way, from a spiritual point of view, as opposed to a religious point of view.
-There's a vast, vast difference.
+I've always looked at it that way, from a spiritual point of view, as opposed to a religious point of view. [...]
 And so the emotions were really all about love and peace and everything, but also about intelligence and about consciousness.
 Trying to wake people up from bad habits.
 Bad habits in my book are something that hurt other people, innocent people."

-Hayward reflects on this songwriting process at the time: "A song is a song.
-There are specific Moody Blues songs that start in that quiet way.
-I've had so many small parts of songs that I've just enjoyed playing, and it takes me a while to realize: 'This is a song.
+Hayward has reflected on his songwriting process at the time: "I've had so many small parts of songs that I've just enjoyed playing, and it takes me a while to realize: 'This is a song.
 If I just work at it a bit more, I've got a whole song here.'
 Inspiration has to find you working, and not just toying around.
 So it's a question of prompting myself to actually use some of the bits I've been enjoying on the guitar and make a song out of them."

 "Question", the lead track on the album, was written by Hayward as a protest song about war.
 The group were influenced by their experiences interacting with Americans on their concert tours, and the fear and anger about the draft during the Vietnam war.
 He explains, "I'd written 'Question' on the morning of the recording session.
 It was recorded in just a few takes.
 I was very aware of the anti-war movement in America which had grown thanks to the Vietnam War.
 It was a protest song about the state of the world, which I feel is still very relevant today."
 He continues, "I got very angry one night listening to the news about the war in Vietnam.
 The only reason to have a war to me is to do with starvation...people fighting for their lives.
 But just for a bit of territory, a bit of land somewhere, was stupid.
 In my own naïve way, I put a lot of those feelings into Question."
 He elaborates on the song's sentiment: